Reflecting Christ: Empowering others

 Steve said he was "dismayed" to find the Waodani church "less functional than it had been when I lived with them during school vacations."
 What caused the dysfunction?
 Besides non-Christian outsiders encroaching on their lives, the Waodani's self-reliance had been eroded by "all of the benevolence they received from Christian missions and relief organizations."

 Well-meaning but sadly misguided American believers had reduced the Waodani to waiting for handouts from outsiders.
 When the Waodani churches began, they were almost completely self-sustaining.
-On Steve's return, he found them waiting around for "stuff" from the foreigners: material goods, church building repair as well as construction projects, health care, and training conferences.
+On Steve's return, he found them waiting around for "stuff" from the foreigners: material goods, church building repair, construction projects, health care, and training conferences.

 Determined to see the outsider/Waodani relationships move from paternalism to empowerment, Steve worked to empower them to take back control of their lives, make decisions on their own, and consider themselves equal to outsiders.